U-MATH & μ-MATH: Assessing LLMs on university-level math

 Specialization trumps size: domain-specific models such as Qwen Math beat models an order of magnitude larger.

-Comparison of models’ accuracy scores on our U-MATH benchmark and constituent subject splits.
-For each category (integral and subject-specific scores) two numbers are provided - text-only (T) and visual (V) problems.
-Additionaly, an integral score over all the subjects excluding Algebra and Precalculus is provided under column U-MATH THard.
+Accuracy scores on our U-MATH benchmark and its constituent subject splits.
+For each category (overall and subject-specific scores) two numbers are provided: separately for text-only (T) and visual (V) problems.
+Additionaly, an overall score across all the subjects excluding Algebra and Precalculus is shown under U-MATH THard.
 Asterisks denote small sample sizes (<15).
-Free-form solutions judged by an ensemble of reasoning models.
-Images are not included in the prompt for text-only models, only the problem statement.
 Bold indicates the best result within each group.

 What makes